 - Maintain a minimum cumulative 2.0 GPA

-- Maintain a minimum 2.0 GPA each semester if on an Academic Plan
+- Maintain a minimum 2.0 GPA each semester for students on an Academic Plan.

 Pace of Progression (passing a required number of hours)

 - 75% of semester hours attempted for students on an Academic Plan.